uidaholib/spec-lumber/_posts/2021/2021-07-02-local-issues-tackled-by-the-league-of-women-voters-of-moscow.md

 # Sources

-Post written by Erin Geslani the 2021 Gary E. and Carolyn J. Strong Special Collections Fellowship Recipient, as a part of her fellowship project.
+This blog post was written and researched by Erin Geslani, the 2021 Gary E. and Carolyn J. Strong Special Collections Fellowship Recipient, as a part of her fellowship project.